joaquinOnSoft/joaquinonsoft.github.io/_posts/2023-06-26-hello-world-with-exstream.md

-## Content Author & Communicatios Designer
+## Content Author & Communications Designer

 Now that we have created a domain and assigned permissions to groups we must click on `Current domain` on the top-right-hand side and select our domain, *hello-world*.